 Almost all trait guilds were observed in albacore diets in nearly all locations sampled (Figure 4) .
-The Mediterranean was characterised by a relatively high contribution of samples containing seasonal shelf taxa, with pulses of resident shelf taxa, diel migrating mesopelagics and oceanic epipelagics at different points in time (Figure 4).
-North Atlantic samples were also characterised by high prevalence of samples containing the seasonal shelf taxa and resident shelf taxa (Figures 4 & 5), the latter group mainly prevalent in earlier 1930’s samples alongside consistent albeit relatively low prevalence of non-diel migrating mesopelagics at that time.
-From 1968 however, North Atlantic samples oscillate between higher contributions of the seasonal shelf taxa, coast and shelf epipelagics and oceanic epipelagics.
-These guilds were also highly prevalent in North Pacific diets, and samples from this basin were also characterised by oscillations between coast and shelf epipelagics and oceanic epipelagics (Figures 4 & 5),.
-Oceanic epipelagics appeared to dominate South Pacific sampling in most years, with intermittent higher prevalences of seasonal shelf taxa and non-diel migrating mesopelagics.
+Albacore diet composition from the Mediterranean was characterised by consistent high reliance on seasonal shelf taxa, with differing temporal patterns of contribution to diets of resident shelf taxa, diel migrating mesopelagics and oceanic epipelagics at different points in time (Figure 4).
+Throughout the historical period assessed, North Atlantic samples were characterised by consistent high prevalence of samples containing seasonal shelf taxa (Figures 4 & 5).
+North Atlantic diet composition from earlier 1930’s samples were characterised by a mix of most trait guilds.
+From 1968 however, North Atlantic diets varied mainly in contributions of the seasonal shelf taxa, coast and shelf epipelagics and oceanic epipelagics.
+These guilds and the diel migrating mesopelagics were also common in North Pacific diets, with greater relative contribution to diets of coast and shelf epipelagics and oceanic epipelagics than in other ocean basins (Figures 4 & 5).
+South Pacific samples were characterised by varying composition of oceanic epipelagics, non-diel migrating mesopelagics, seasonal and resident continental shelf species.
 Notably in this region, a relatively high contribution of unclassified species were observed in albacore diets lacking complete trait information.
-Indian Ocean observations were few in number, and diets varied including two important seasons for resident shelf taxa, one season dominated by coast and shelf epipelagics, and consistent but low prevalences of non-diel migrating mesopelagics.
-Overall, non-diel migrating mesopelagics were primarily observed in diets prior to 1950’s samples from the North Atlantic and with high prevalence in select years in the mid-2010s in the Indian and South Pacific Oceans.
-The coast and shelf demersals were the rarest group across geographies, and observed mainly in North Pacific samples in the 1940’s and North Atlantic samples from 1957.
-Due to low sample sizes, data from locations in the South Pacific, South Atlantic, and Indian Oceans are illustrated (Figure 4) but were not used in further trait-based models.
-Taxonomic variation in regional dietary signatures (Supplementary Information, Figure S5) was significantly mediated by trait information and trait guilds, particularly for samples from the North Pacific and the Mediterranean (Figure 5).
-The model built on individual trait information provides results on significance testing of individual trait information, while the model built on trait guilds assumes all traits used to build those guilds are of interest and represent an additional way to handle diverse species and trait information.
+Indian Ocean observations were few in number, and diets varied including two sampling periods containing mixed composition of nearly all trait guilds, while one sampling period was dominated by coast and shelf epipelagics.
+Overall, non-diel migrating mesopelagics were primarily observed in diets prior to 1950’s samples from the North Atlantic and in select years in the mid-2010’s in the Indian Ocean and South Pacific.
+The coast and shelf demersals were the rarest group across geographies, observed primarily in North Pacific samples from 1946 and North Atlantic samples from 1957.

+Underlying taxonomic variation in regional dietary signatures (Supplementary Information, Figure S6) was significantly explained by both trait information and trait guilds, particularly for samples from the North Pacific and the Mediterranean, although correlation coefficients for notable relationships ranged from 0.1–0.2 (Figure 5).
+The model built on individual trait information provides results on significance testing of each individual trait, while the model built on trait guilds assumes all traits used to build those guilds are of interest.
+It is useful to observe that the results of both models are congruent, and thus both approaches are likely interchangeable in this context.

 Discussion